 - The variable resistor is a category of resistance that varies resistance from 0 to a specific value.
 Its common applications are for voltage regulation.

-- it is an electro-mechanical transducer and works through slider contact at the resistive component.
+- It is an electromechanical transducer and works through a slider contact at the resistive component.

-- If it is used as potential dividers through the implementation of 3 points named potentiometer.
+- If it is used as a potential divider through the implementation of 3 points named potentiometer.

-- In the case of two points work as a variable resistance and is called a rheostat.
+- In the case of two points, it works as a variable resistance and is called a rheostat.

-- There is electronically implemented resistors are used called digital potentiometers
+- There are electronically implemented resistors called digital potentiometers.

 Definition of Variable Resistor

-- The variable resistor also called a potentiometer or rheostat that is used in circuits for resistance change.
-It is a passive component and comes with 3 pins, through this component value of resistance can be varied according to changes in the position of the moving wiper existing on the resistor.
+- The variable resistor is known as a potentiometer or is also called a rheostat that is part of circuits to change resistance.
+It is a passive device that has 3 pins that help to change the resistance of the circuit in the position of the moving wiper that is on the resistor.

 VARIABLE RESISTORS Symboles